 In 2019, the GGF team was one of only five universities, out of approximately 1,100 worldwide, to advance to the Global Finals of the CFA Institute Research Challenge.
 It was the second time in five years that the college’s team competed on the world stage.

-In 2015, Canisius College advanced through the CFA Institute Research Challenge of Western New York and the Americas Regionals to win the global championship title, earning first place over more than 4,000 undergraduate and graduate students from 865 universities in 70 countries.
+In 2015, Canisius University advanced through the CFA Institute Research Challenge of Western New York and the Americas Regionals to win the global championship title, earning first place over more than 4,000 undergraduate and graduate students from 865 universities in 70 countries.

 The Chartered Financial Analyst Institute is a global association for investment professionals.
 It administers to the CFA and Certificate in Investment Performance Measurement (CIPM) curriculum and exam programs worldwide; publishes research; conducts professional development programs; and sets voluntary ethics-based professional and performance reporting standards for the investment industry.
 The institute has approximately 150,000 members in 165-plus countries and regions.